An Enriched Approach to the Strictification of $(\infty,1)$-Categories: Introduction

-we think of as first ``locally linearizing'' followed by ``globally linearizing.''
+we think of as first ``locally linearizing'' followed by ``globally linearizing'' (this is of course somewhat vaguely stated; the particular models we work with are summarized in the top row of diagram \eqref{diagram:enriched-functors}).
 This interpretation of strictification as a ``linearization'' is inspired by the tight connection between $\omega$-groupoids and chain complexes: any space with the homotopy type of an $\omega$-groupoid has universal cover a product of Eilenberg-Maclane spaces, equivalently the geometric realization of a chain complex \cite{Ara_2013}.
 It is not known whether this precisely characterizes such spaces, but Ehlers and Porter showed that the homotopy types modeled by $\omega$-groupoids can be characterized as variety within simplicial groupoids by the vanishing of words connected to the Whitehead bracket, the fundamental non-linear data of unstable homotopy theory \cite{EhlersPorter1997}.\footnote{A great deal of work on this has also been done in \cite{Carrasco1991} by Carrasco and Cegarra, who constructed gadgets called ``hypercrossed complexes'' which (roughly) generalize $\omega$-groupoids by equipping them with various dimension-increasing binary operations, which give a sort of non-linear enhancement to an $\omega$-groupoid.
-They show that these have a homotopy theory equivalent to the homotopy theory of $\infty$-groupoids, which characterizes the homotopy types modeled by $\omega$-groupoids as exactly those which can be modeled by a hypercrossed complex in which the binary operations are trivial, i.e. the ``linear'' objects.} Furthermore, the explicit description of $\st^{\text{global}}$ in the appendix of this paper can be summarized as ``quotienting out by all non-linear (i.e. quadratic and higher) terms,'' and the special case of this description that we leverage in the $2$-connected case of the proof of Theorem \ref{thm:main-theorem-conservativity} coincides with the functor of indecomposables of an augmented DGA.
-This gives a looser connection from $\st^{\text{global}}$ to Quillen homology and cotangent complexes, a more stably-minded ``linearization.''
+They show that these have a homotopy theory equivalent to the homotopy theory of $\infty$-groupoids, which characterizes the homotopy types modeled by $\omega$-groupoids as exactly those which can be modeled by a hypercrossed complex in which the binary operations are trivial, i.e. the ``linear'' objects.} Furthermore, the explicit description of $\lefttwo$ in Appendix \ref{appendix:global-strictification-description} can be summarized as ``quotienting out by all non-linear (i.e. quadratic and higher) terms,'' and the chain complex version $\dgbarconstruction$ of $\righttwo$ recovers in a degenerate case with the functor of indecomposables of an augmented DGA.